devtron-labs/devtron/docs/FAQs/devtron-troubleshoot.md

 {% endtab %}

 {% tab title="Azure Blob Storage" %}
-This upgrade will use Azure Blob Storage for storing build logs and cache.
+This configuration will use Azure Blob Storage for storing build logs and cache.
 Refer to the `Azure specific` parameters on the [Storage for Logs and Cache](../setup/install/installation-configuration.md#azure-specific) page.

 ```bash